LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/mars-rover.rst

 4. Throws error if type is NOT passed into constructor as first parameter

+   * Look at the constructor in ``Message.js`` and at the test named "throws error if name NOT passed into constructor" in ``message.spec.js`` for examples of how to complete this task.

 Rover Tests
 ^^^^^^^^^^^
 To be written in ``spec/rover.spec.js``.